 If Essex – along with 11 other councils – is accepted on the Priority Programme, the plan would see the creation of ‘Greater Essex’ before the end of the decade with its own mayor and increased powers over transport and other services.
 Elections for a mayor are likely to take place in 2026 and elections for county councillors scheduled for May this year will be postponed, partly to avoid the expense.

-Under the plans, originally developed by the previous Conservative government and carried forward by Labour, district councils in the county would be merged into three unitary authorities.
+Under the plans, originally developed by the previous Conservative government and carried forward by Labour, district councils in the county would be merged into three or more unitary authorities.
 That might mean that Tendring District Council – TDC – would merge with authorities in Colchester, Braintree and possibly Uttlesford.
 Along with other town and parish councils, Brightlingsea’s would remain, possibly taking over some elements that are currently managed by TDC.

 After the vote at an extraordinary council meeting, ECC leader Kevin Bentley said: “This is a once-in-a-generation opportunity to improve local government, services and outcomes in Essex.
 Devolution and reorganisation is the best chance we have to rethink our system and bring more power into the hands of local people.
 It also gives us the best chance of offering decent public services at a price taxpayers can afford.”